 - You’re choosing a fancy shape that doesn’t hide inclusions as well as round-cut diamonds

-By pairing SI1 and VS2 diamonds with different types of settings, you’ll create the perfect diamond ring.
+By pairing each with different types of settings, you’ll create the perfect diamond ring.